Gold Hospital

 Hospital treatment for surgery to remove a cataract and replace with an artificial lens.

-Hospital treatment for surgery for joint replacements, including revisions, resurfacing, partial replacements and removal of prostheses.
+Hospital treatment for surgery for joint replacements, including revisions, resurfacing, partial replacements and removal of medical devices or human tissue products.

 For example: replacement of shoulder, wrist, finger, hip, knee, ankle, or toe joint.